Upcoming Classes

 Virtual & Digital

-Class offered through Grub Street Center for Creative Writing.
+Class offered through Grub Street Writers Center.

 Developing Your Short Stories

-Class offered through Grub Street Center for Creative Writing.
+Class offered through Grub Street Writers Center.

 The short story is a precise and powerful form, where every detail matters and each moment shapes the whole.
 In this course, we’ll explore how we can give stories deeper resonance using key elements of fiction writing—theme, character, motif, structure, and point of view—with a focus on the particular demands and possibilities of the short story.